sydni/workshop/README.md

 ```

 ## :boom: Two final points on why React Native is totally worth your time
-- backed by facebook & already gained quite a bit of traction :arrow_forward: won't die anytime soon
+- backed by facebook & already gained quite a bit of traction :arrow_right: won't die anytime soon
-- backed by facebook & already gained quite a bit of traction & is young :arrow_forward: will definitely improve beyond belief in the near-future
+- backed by facebook & already gained quite a bit of traction & is young :arrow_right: will definitely improve beyond belief in the near-future
-- it may just be the next big thing, and is in it's early stages (and you thought React was young!) :arrow_forward: get in during the early stages & win big (i.e. :moneybag:)
+- it may just be the next big thing, and is in it's early stages (and you thought React was young!) :arrow_right: get in during the early stages & win big (i.e. :moneybag:)
 - in the unlikely event that it does all go up in flames, at least you've gotten a decent entry point to mobile app development.
 Keep in mind that many say Apple's swift looks remarkably similar to react-javascript ;)